 Blair Leano-Helvey has always had a passion for all things creepy and crawly, and Idlewild is her way of sharing that passion with the local community.
 With backgrounds in various areas of entomology such as biological control, pollinator and butterfly conservation, insect rearing and more, Blair and the team of entomologists at Idlewild are some of the most knowledgeable (and friendliest) folks around.

 Rachel Barger graduated from the University of Kentucky with B.S. degrees in biology and agriculture with a specialized focus on entomology.
-She brings to the team her years of experience raising large insect colonies in a laboratory setting, and her chief duties include maintaining Idlewild’s insectarium and all of its residents, providing entomological consults, and interfacing with a curious community.
-Rachel has been with the Idlewild team since the business opened in 2015, and has been sharing her quirky personality and breadth of knowledge with visitors to the facility ever since.
+They bring to the team their years of experience raising large insect colonies in a laboratory setting, and their chief duties include managing Idlewild’s insectarium and all of its residents, providing entomological consults, and interfacing with a curious community.
+Rachel has been with the Idlewild team since the business opened in 2015, and has been sharing their quirky personality and breadth of knowledge with visitors to the facility ever since.

 Rachelyn Dobson graduated from the University of Kentucky with B.S. degrees in biology and agriculture and a M.S. degree in entomology.
 As an undergraduate research assistant, she supported research projects investigating native bee pollination in various crops and aided with the implementation of biological control programs in several local greenhouses.
 For her master’s thesis, she studied organic control options for the invasive brown marmorated stink bug.
 Rachelyn joined the Idlewild team in 2015 and has been excited to share her love of beautiful and beneficial insects with the community!